robidev/iec61850_open_server/README.md

 # Getting started the most easy way:

-This will allow you to just run the existing showcase
+This will allow you to just run the existing showcase.

+Make sure you have installed the nessecary dependancies (Git,Java and Docker-compose):
+`$ sudo apt install git default-jre docker-compose`

 Create a working folder, e.g. substation;